barburevencu/codingLooksOpenCV/README.md

 # Description
 A program for coding preferential looking studies for infancy research from video files (think manual offline eyetracker).

-For now, you can chose to video code one of the two experimental structures.
+For now, you can choose to video code one of the two experimental structures.

 ## 1 Preferential looking
-If you chose preferential looking, the program assumes that each trial has the following structure:
+If you choose preferential looking, the program assumes that each trial has the following structure:

-*Trial n:* Baseline
+Trial *n*: Baseline

-*Trial n:* Highlight
+Trial *n*: Highlight

-*Trial n* Test
+Trial *n*: Test

 ## 2 Looking time
-If you chose looking time, the program assumes that each trial has the following structure:
+If you choose looking time, the program assumes that each trial has the following structure:

-*Trial n* Trial
+Trial *n*: Test

 # Usage
 ## Starting the program